AndyWanna/AndyWanna.github.io/_projects/compiler.md

 category: Hardware
 ---

 The goal of this project was to develop a C to MIPS Compiler in C++, in a pair.
-Our compiler is able to handle a variety of compilcated C statements:
+Our compiler is able to handle a variety of complicated C statements:
 - Arrays
 - Pointers
 - Loops